Childbirth Education and Services

 Early Childhood Family Education (ECFE)

-Classes are 1.5 to 2 hours in length, are offered for infant and early ones (0-18 months) and older children (18 months-5 years) and meet weekly, mornings, afternoons, evenings and Saturdays.
+Classes are 1.5 to 2 hours in length, are offered for infants and early ones (0-18 months) and older children (18 months-5 years), and meet weekly, mornings, afternoons, evenings, and Saturdays.
 Parents and young children attend together.
 Culturally specific classes are offered in several languages - Spanish, Somali, Oromo, and Amharic.

 For more information and class schedules visit the ECFE website.